 I wound the winch the other way, winding the rope back onto the winch.
 It was heavier work now, fighting gravity, but also it was more than the bucket that I was pulling up, it felt like much more, much more than just a cup.

 ‘No!’ she said.
-Quiet almost but such power.
+Quiet almost, but with such power.
 The twisting black shape stopped, hung in the air between the well and me.
-Its eyes moved, red and with long lashes of black flame, looked at her.
+Its eyes moved, red and with long lashes of black flame, they looked at her.
 She moved past me, came close to it and began to stroke its ears and face.
 ‘He’s mine,’ she told it, ‘doing my work, fetching my cup.
 You leave him be.’
 Slowly the kelpie transformed, becoming again the pretty black pony.
 Except his eyes were red.
 ‘Get my cup,’ she commanded me, and I could move again.
 Dipping my hand into the bucket, I touched the cold hard thing and drew it out.
 Dark, black silver so it seemed.

 The daylight was all gone now, exchanged for the dimming light of the waning moon, risen high now over the treetops and shining down into the glade.
 How long had we been there?
 It seemed only a moment ago that it was dusk, before the old woman came, and now the moon was high and already setting her path down into the west.
 I shook my head, what did it matter?
 Time was, time is.
 I am where I am, and when.
 And I was holding the cup in my hands.

 The moon was lighting a trackway through the trees on the other side of the well and, it seemed, there was flickering movement on the track.
-I peered at it, a soft chuckle sounded behind me. ‘y can see ‘er then?
+I peered at it, a soft chuckle sounded behind me.
+‘Y can see ‘er then?
 Can’ee boy?’
 I could indeed.

 ‘Good even, sister’ said the bright one as she came out into the glade.
 ‘Good even, indeed,’ croaked the old one.
 They stood there, the dark one in the east, heading west; the bright one in the west and heading east.
-The kelpie slithered away from the crone and round the edge of the glade to stand opposite me so he now held the north.
+The kelpie slithered away from the crone, round to the edge of the glade to stand opposite me so he now held the north.
 Step by careful step the two women came towards each other, both of them smiling.
 The old one stood straighter now and the hood slipped back to show her pale silver hair.
 The young one looked older, a woman now and not a girl, her black hair shining like a crow’s wing in the moonlight.
 Together and together so they came, until their fingers touched.

 And somehow, I knew what to do.
 I turned and dipped the cup into the bucket, filled it with water.
 As I leaned over the well it smelled sweet, like spring flowers, all the rankness gone.
-Slowly, my hearting beating as if I’d just run a mile, I stepped towards them, holding out the cup.
+Slowly, my heart beating like I’d just run a mile, I stepped towards them, holding out the cup.
 They took it, both together, and gave each other to drink from it, then they turned and held it out to the kelpie.
 He snorted, then hoof by careful hoof, he stepped towards them.
 The women dipped their fingers in the water and stroked his ears, down his neck and shoulders, down his back, and then they let him drink.

 The women went down on their knees beside where he had been.
 ‘The snake is here,’ said the bright one, ‘just poking his head out of his hole.’

 I came to watch.
-There was nothing there … but then, yes, there was.
+There was nothing there … but then … yes, there was.
 The tiniest glimmer of white was pushing its way up out of the black soil, I bent with the women to watch.
 It was a snowdrop, its white budding head resembling as snake’s head, a tiny snakeling birthing itself out of the ground.
-Its green body followed until it stood proud and upright, the head opened up, sending the three white sepals outwards and uncovering the three green and white petals, which opened in their turn to show the six golden, pollen-covered stamens.
+Its green body followed until it stood proud and upright, the head opened up, sending the three white sepals outwards and uncovering the three green and white petals, which opened in their turn to show the golden, pollen-covered stamens.

 Suddenly I saw it, the black serpent becomes the white snake who puts his head out of his hole at the turning of the seasons when the Winter crone gives way to the Spring maiden.

-It was done … the end had happened and the beginning had come, as ever it does, turn on turn of the wheel.
-The crone had given the cup of winter to the maiden of spring; the dark kelpie had transformed into the white snake and had put his head out of its hole to tell us all that spring was here.
+It was done … the end had happened and the beginning had come, as it ever does, turn on turn of the wheel.
+The crone had given the cup of winter to the maiden of spring; the dark kelpie had transformed into the white snake, and had put his head out of its hole to tell us all that spring was here.
 Bridey’s flower had come, yet again.